tidesdb/tidesdb.github.io/src/content/docs/articles/tidesdb-vs-rocksdb.md

 ## Benchtool
 The benchtool is a custom pluggable benchmarking tool that provides fair, apples-to-apples comparisons between storage engines, you can find the repo here: [benchtool](https://github.com/tidesdb/benchtool).
 The benchtool is used to conduct all benchmarks in this article.

-Bloom filters, block indexes, block cache `64mb`, memtable flush size `64mb`, and sync mode `none` are enabled for all benchmarks.
+Bloom filters, block indexes, block cache `64mb`, memtable flush size `64mb`, and sync mode `none` are enabled for configured for both engines.

 ## Benchmark Methodology